Communication Disorders Staff

 - Associate Professor and Department Chair

-- CD 502 Motor Speech Disorders
+- SLP 502 Motor Speech Disorders

-- CD 509 Speech Science
+- SLP 509 Speech Science

-- CD 518 Advanced AAC
+- SLP 518 Advanced AAC

 Dr. Dressler has extensive clinical experience working in medical settings as a speech-language pathologist.
 He strives to bridge the gap between learning information in class and textbooks with practical application of the information to the clinical setting.
 His classes are designed to engage the student in both applying knowledge to a skill based outcome and using group projects to enhance team building skills.